folk-lab/FastDAC/FastDAC Command Reference.md

 Returns:
 `CALIBRATION_RESET`

-## FULL_SCALE
+## SET_FULL_SCALE

-`FULL_SCALE` can be used to set the full-scale range of the DAC outputs to something other than the default 10V.
+`SET_FULL_SCALE` can be used to set the full-scale range of the DAC outputs to something other than the default 10V.
 This could be useful if a voltage divider or external circuit is used to alter the range of the DACs and you want to have this scale factored in automatically.
+It can also be used if the internal voltage reference of the DAC is changed.

 Syntax:
-`FULL_SCALE,{DAC positive full-scale range in Volts}`
+`FULL_SCALE,{DAC positive full-scale range in *Volts*}`

 Example (Setting the full scale range to 5V):
 `FULL_SCALE,5.0`

 Returns:
 `FULL_SCALE_UPDATED`

+## READ_FULL_SCALE

+`READ_FULL_SCALE` returns the current positive full-scale range of the DAC outputs.

+Syntax:
+`READ_FULL_SCALE`

+Example
+`READ_FULL_SCALE`

+Returns:
+`{Current DAC full scale value in volts}`

 # EEPROM/CALIBRATION FUNCTIONS